 Niccolò Paganini was an Italian composer and virtuoso violinist who lived in the 18th century.
 Until today, Niccolo Paganini is considered one of the greatest violinists in the world that has ever lived!

-Paganini was born on the 27th of October,1782 in Genoa, Niccolò Paganini began playing the violin at the age of seven under the instruction of his father, Antonio Paganini (although Niccolò had previously started on the mandolin at age five).
+Paganini was born on the 27th of October,1782 in Genoa.
+He began playing the violin at the age of seven under the instruction of his father, Antonio Paganini (although Niccolò had previously started on the mandolin at age five).
 By the time he was twelve, he had already given his first public violin concert, but he went on to study under various teachers, such as Giovanni Servetto, and he quickly surpassed each of his teacher’s abilities.

 When Paganini’s reputation began to spread throughout Europe, some people started referring to him as “Hexensohn“, which means ‘Witch’s brat‘.
-They claimed that Paganini was in league with Lucifer for being able to play so well, suggesting he had made a deal with the Devil to be able to perform his almost supernatural displays of technique.
+They claimed that Paganini was in league with Lucifer for being able to play so well, suggesting that Niccolo Paganini made a deal with the Devil to be able to perform his almost supernatural displays of technique.
 Paganini loved the rumor and went out of his way to cultivate a dark persona after hearing it.

 He would dress all in black and occasionally arrive at his concerts in a black carriage pulled by four black horses.
 His physique was always quite emaciated and pale, which contributed even more to his “demonic” appearance.
 Whenever he performed, Paganini’s thin body would sway back and forth eerily on the stage, and his eyes would look white from them having rolled up inside of his head.
 With his long, wild hair swaying to and fro, he embodied the perfect image of the damned artist.

 Also, in 1828, he lost his teeth which gave his face a sunken, ghost-like appearance.
-But these macabre qualities ended up working much to Paganini’s advantage: his unusual appearance and the rumors of his supernatural abilities and the talk of his deal with the Devil only caused more people to be intrigued with him and they flocked to his concerts.
+But these macabre qualities ended up working much to Paganini’s advantage: his unusual appearance and the rumors of his supernatural abilities and the talk of Paganini’s deal with the Devil only caused more people to be intrigued with him and they flocked to his concerts.
 In a way, he could be considered the first rock star.
-A German poet, Boerne, once described a Paganini concert thus: “It was a heavenly and diabolical enthusiasm, I have never seen or heard its like in my life.”
+A German poet, Boerne, once described a Niccolo Paganini concert thus: “It was a heavenly and diabolical enthusiasm, I have never seen or heard anything alike in my life.”

 But Niccolò had a difficult time coping with his wealth and fame.
 He developed a drinking and gambling problem by the time he reached the age of 16.
 At one point, he was taken in by an unknown woman who gave him sanctuary and helped cure his problems.
 He stayed with her a total of three years, practicing his violin and even taking up the guitar seriously, becoming a virtuoso on that instrument as well, and composing 200 pieces for it.